Skip to content

 int y = 2; // 编译器不会把y的赋值优化到x之前

-However, for most C++ code, using std::atomic_thread_fence or atomic operations with memory orders is sufficient.
+But for most C++ code, using std::atomic_thread_fence or atomic operations with memory ordering is sufficient.

 Communication between the ISR and the main thread is a core pattern in embedded systems.
-Let us look at a few common implementation approaches.
+Let's look at a few common implementations.

-This is the most commonly used and most reliable pattern.
-The ISR acts as the producer, and the main thread acts as the consumer (or vice versa):
+This is the most common and reliable pattern.
+The ISR is the producer, and the main thread is the consumer (or vice versa):

 cpp